isomerpages/nlb-biblioasia/_jan-2009/A Glimpse of his Past: Yeo Chan Boon (1881–1967).md

 As a young elected councillor in the Singapore Chinese Chamber of Commerce, he was responsible for drafting the constitutional rules, and started a membership campaign in 1906.
 Throughout his tenure of office in the Chamber, he undertook multifarious tasks, serving in Finance, Education and Joint Relief Committees.
 Most significantly, he represented the interests of the business community and engaged in many campaigns for political rights, citizenship for overseas Chinese, the development of Chinese education and relief fund raising.

-Yeo was one of the early pioneers who set up the Singapore Gold & Silver Merchants Association (now known as Singapore Jewellers Association), which provided a platform for co-operation among merchants of different Chinese dialect groups in the jewellery trade.
+Yeo was one of the early pioneers who set up the Singapore Gold &amp; Silver Merchants Association (now known as Singapore Jewellers Association), which provided a platform for co-operation among merchants of different Chinese dialect groups in the jewellery trade.
 He saw to the welfare of its members and helped to raise funds to purchase their own office premises.

 In Ngee Ann Kongsi, Teochew Poit Ip Huay Kuan, Singapore Kwantung Association and The Federated Teochew Associations of Malaysia, Yeo played pivotal roles at the helm.
 He was enthusiastic about fostering unity, mutual assistance and the social welfare of the community at large.
 An advocate of education, he helped to raise funds for establishing Chinese-medium primary and middle high schools, and sat on the Board of Management of these educational institutions: Tuan Mong High School, Ngee Ann Girls School and Chinese High School.
 He was also actively engaged in the Federation of Chinese School Teachers and Directors of School Boards.